 - Urine Tests: The concentration of free circulating cortisol correlates with urinary cortisol levels, resulting in urinary tests being the most sensitive for examining cortisol throughout the day.
 The Adrenal Corticoids Profile by Doctor’s Data can be used to monitor cortisol and other hormone metabolites involved in the HPA axis.

-- Herbal medicine for cortisol balance: Implementing herbs such as Withania somnifera (Ashwagandha), Rhodiola rosea (Rhodiola), Passiflora incarnata (Passionflower), and Lavandula angustifolia (Lavender) can help mitigate the effects of stress on the body.
+- Herbal support for cortisol balance: Including herbs such as Withania somnifera (Ashwagandha), Rhodiola rosea (Rhodiola), Passiflora incarnata (Passionflower), and Lavandula angustifolia (Lavender) may help support the body's response to stress.
 Dosages should be individualized based on medical history and concurrent prescribed medications.

-- Dietary Changes: Increase intake of omega-3 fatty acids, antioxidants, and magnesium.
+- Dietary Changes: Consider increasing intake of omega-3 fatty acids, antioxidants, and magnesium.

-- B-Vitamins: Supplementing with Vitamin B3 (Niacin), B6 (Pyridoxine), and B12 (Cobalamin) can help alleviate symptoms of depression by supporting brain function and neurotransmitter synthesis.
-It's important to consult with a healthcare professional before starting any new supplement or vitamin regimen.some text
+- B-Vitamins: Supplementing with Vitamin B3 (Niacin), B6 (Pyridoxine), and B12 (Cobalamin) may help support brain function and neurotransmitter synthesis.
+It's important to consult with a healthcare professional before starting any new supplement or vitamin regimen.

 - Vitamin B3 (Niacin): Recommended dosage is typically 14-16 mg per day.
-It helps improve circulation and the production of serotonin, a neurotransmitter associated with mood regulation.
+It may help improve circulation and the production of serotonin, a neurotransmitter associated with mood regulation.

 - Vitamin B6 (Pyridoxine): Suggested dosage ranges from 1.3-1.7 mg daily for adults, but therapeutic doses can be higher, around 20-50 mg per day, under medical supervision.
 It plays a crucial role in the synthesis of neurotransmitters such as serotonin and dopamine.